May 12, 2006 (Revised July 20 2012; reviewed May 4 2019)

 We sometimes forget to pay attention to how different the experiences of learning online are from learning in a campus environment.
 The cluster of learning habits and skills needed for online learning include planning, discipline, writing and proactive thinking.
 It’s natural for students to require time and experience to develop the learning habits that work well in this more self-directed environment.
 Obviously, the same can be said for the need for time and experience for faculty to develop new habits.

-This tip provides some suggestions for coaching and training students in the new habits that work well in online learning.
+This tip provides some suggestions for coaching and training students in the habits that work well in online learning.
 It also includes some of the best practices for faculty for supporting learners in this environment.

-One of the ten best practices for teaching online is the practice of being very clear, being very explicit in what you expect of your students.
+Best Practice #3 of the ten best practices for teaching online is the practice of being very clear, being very explicit in what you expect of your students.
 A corollary to this best practice is to be very explicit about your own work habits and schedule.
-This helps allay anxiety and concern from students because they know when you will probably be reading discussion forum posts or available for telephone or chat room conversations.
+This helps allay anxiety and concern from students because they know when you will probably be reading discussion forum posts or available for telephone, text or chat room conversations.
 Students in a campus class have this information built in by virtue of the campus meeting schedule and office hours; students in an online class do not have that structure, so it is essential to be up front and explicit about that information, including publishing virtual office hours.
 Being explicit extends to those times when unexpected emergencies arise or when planned travel might interrupt your normal “online” schedule.

 Similarly, it is good to expect these types of schedule communications from your students when it makes sense.
-If they are going to be traveling or have significant family events that will likely interfere with their normal schedule of learning responsibilities, it is good for them to share that as needed.
-Obviously this is a “need to know” determination to avoid over communicating or “tmi” (too much information) in netspeak.
+If they are going to be traveling or have significant work or family events that will likely interfere with their normal schedule of learning responsibilities, it is good for them to share that as needed.
+Obviously this is a “need to know” determination to avoid over communicating or “TMI” (too much information) in netspeak.

 Communication Habits to Encourage